 - Demonstrate congruence between their actions and their personal and community values.

 - Utilize self-assessment strategies and develop skills to become empowered self-advocates.

 Ms. Tameka A. Harper, MPA

-The Office of the Dean of Students and Judicial Affairs is committed to student learning and the development of the whole student.
+The Office of the Dean of Students and Student Conduct is committed to student learning and the development of the whole student.
 We facilitate transformation and enrich education through new opportunities for learning and development; fostering an environment for the success of all community members; developing a deeper understanding of ourselves and others on an inclusive campus; enabling students to practice positive physical, emotional, social, and intellectual behaviors and relationships; preparing students to succeed during and after their university experience; resolving complex issues through advocacy, services, and compliance; and providing programs and facilities for the social, psychological, and academic needs of the campus community.

 To contribute to these awards please contact the Office of Advancement & Development and download, complete and mail your tax-deductible contribution to the Tuskegee University Office of Advancement and Development.

 Food insecurity is when a person lacks access to nutritious, affordable food.
 As report by researchers in higher education about one-third of college students experience food insecurity.